fahad-nakib/BankManagementSystem/README.md

 ### MySQL Connector Setup
 1. Download [mysql-connector-j-8.2.0.jar](https://dev.mysql.com/downloads/connector/j/)
 2. Place the JAR file in:(.../BankManagement\dist\lib\mysql-connector-j-8.2.0.jar) according to your project location.
+OR follow step 3.
 3. Add the JAR to your project libraries in NetBeans:
 - Right-click your project in NetBeans
 - Select "Properties" > "Libraries"